YOU DON’T HAVE TO EAT FREEZE DRIED FOOD AT CAMP!

 HOW TO FRY OVER A CAMPFIRE

-With a little and a pot/pan wonderful and delicious meals can be fried up.
+With a little oil and a pot/pan wonderful and delicious meals can be fried up.
 Imagine eating mozzarella sticks on top of a beautiful overlook in the Rocky Mountains!

 As the flames grow low and embers appear in your campfire you should be right to fry.